GoogleChrome/developer.chrome.com/site/en/blog/paintapi/index.md

 here.

 {% Aside %}
-Note: As with almost all new APIs, CSS Paint API is only available over HTTPS (or `localhost`).
+As with almost all new APIs, CSS Paint API is only available over HTTPS (or `localhost`).
 {% endAside %}